fbpx

 WHAT IS YOUR GREATEST EXTRAVAGANCE?

-I love to buy shoes, I don’t know if that’s extravagance or not, and there’s not a lot I wouldn’t do for the kids.
+I love to buy shoes.
+I wonder if that’s an extravagance or not.
+There’s not a lot I wouldn’t do for the kids.
 Giving them experiences is probably our biggest extravagance.
 We want them to have good memories of our family so they have a solid foundation of what family should look like.

 WHAT IS YOUR MOST TREASURED POSSESSION?

-My relationship with my husband with my children.
+My relationship with my husband and with my children.

 WHAT’S YOUR FAVORITE THING YOU HAVE CHECKED OFF YOUR BUCKET LIST?

-My favorite thing so far was probably going to London and Scotland.
-It was so beautiful and to get out of this country at a young age was fun.
+My favorite thing so far was going to London and Scotland.
+It was so beautiful and fun to get out of this country at a young age.

-I was 23 and my dad had the opportunity to give a talk about the Bank of Scotland because of the technology they were using for check imaging.
-My mom decided to make it a family trip and take my brother and me, it was a once in a lifetime opportunity, and it was a wonderful trip.
+I was 23, and my dad had the opportunity to give a talk about the Bank of Scotland because of the technology they were using for check imaging.
+My mom decided to make it a family trip and took my brother and me.
+It was a once-in-a-lifetime opportunity, and it was a wonderful trip.

 WHAT IS YOUR IDEA OF PERFECT HAPPINESS?

-My idea of perfect happiness would be for all of our little blended family to be getting along well, and for us to have our place out in the country away from the city.
-And to continue my little micro-farm with the addition of probably a goat or a lamb, maybe a little cow, and having our gardens all setup.
+My idea of perfect happiness would be for our little blended family to get along and for us to have our place out in the country, away from the city.
+I also want to continue my little micro-farm with the addition of probably a goat or a lamb, maybe a little cow, and having our gardens all setup.

 Being able to do all that and not have to go to a job every day.